shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

       ![Screenshot of Hyper-V Manager, with the 'Hyper-V Manager' action highlighted.](Images/upd-hyper-v-manager.png "Hyper-V Manager")

 11. In Hyper-V Manager, select **HOSTVMS<inject key="DeploymentID" enableCopy="false" /> (1)**.
-You should now see the AzureMigrateAppliance VM and seven VMs(2) that comprise the on-premises SmartHotel application and will be used in the next HOLs.
+You should now see the AzureMigrateAppliance VM and seven VMs that comprise the on-premises SmartHotel application and will be used in the next HOLs.

     ![Screenshot of Hyper-V Manager on the SmartHotelHost.](Images/HOL1-EX1-S11.png "Hyper-V Manager")